hutauf/vinelist-py/README.md

 Work in progress, but you can already use it if you want to.

 In some cases, the main script is not able to determine a current price because the product is listed as "Currently unavailable".
 In this case, the script will mark the product with  `0,00€` in the CSV file.
 You can then manually look up the product and enter the price yourself, or you can soon run `python unavailable.py` which will open a Chrome window and check all products with price `0,00€`, which are marked as unavailable when they're not listed anymore.
 You may then manually look up historic prices on camelcamelcamel or keepa and enter it in the CSV file.

+## License

+See [LICENSE](LICENSE).
+This project is licensed under the terms of the MIT license.
+In easy words, you can do whatever you want with this code, but you may not hold me liable for any damage caused by this code.